Steffo99/flyingsnake/README.md

 The background layer is made by coloring the Overworld, the Underground and the Caverns their respective background color.

-It can be selected with the `--background` flag, or turned off with the `--no-background` flag.
+It can be selected exclusively with the `--background` flag, or turned off with the `--no-background` flag.

 ![The background layer](https://i.imgur.com/69qRLZX.png)